Berzelius Symposium 111: Acute and Chronic Heart Failure

 Oscar Braun, Cardiology, Skåne University Hospital, Lund

-16.15-16.45 Panel discussion and case unveiling
+16.15-16.45 Panel discussion with speakers and moderators and case unveiling presentation

 Ongoing Scandinavian Studies Impacting CHF Patients

-- STICH Swedeheart Study – Björn Redfors
+- STICH Swedeheart study - Björn Redfors, Cardiology, Sahlgrenska, Göteborg

 17.55 Resolution of the day

-18.00 Drinks
+18.00 Mingel

 Moderators: Sigurdur Ragnarsson and Markus Bjurbom